CEO of Tirana Airport recognises the need to act fast and be bold

 It looks bright to me!
 We will get back to old levels and beyond.
 There is a time after COVID-19.
 In particular, after we have found the right medication against COVID-19 and, in particular, after we have found a vaccine.

-Airport crisis management, Airside operations, Capacity, COVID-19, Emissions, Environment, Passenger experience & seamless travel, Passenger volumes, Retail, Revenues, Runways / Pavements, Safety, Terminal operations
+Aeronautical revenue, Airport crisis management, Airside operations, Capacity, CEO series, COVID-19, Emissions, Passenger experience and seamless travel, Passenger volumes, Retail, Runways and pavements, Safety, Sustainability, Terminal operations